ABAtanasov/Representations/README.md

 ### 3) Differential Geometry

 Most of the material is written up.
 Need to explain differential forms more intuitively.

   Alex:

     Intuitive explaination of Differential forms.
-Finish Stokes' theorem
+Finish Stokes' theorem Tensors, tensor products, the works.
+Just use Aaron's stuff its all basically done Lie Derivatives, through examples just like the ISSYP lecture Uhh connections? <3

 ### 4) Beyond Harmonics: Representation Theory